LoginRadius/engineering-portal/content/blog/ec2-instance-aws/index.md

 ![Security Group](9_security.png)

-Once we finish with firewall rules, we can review the complete detail of our new instance on a single page, and here we can click `Launch` button to launch the instance.
+Once we are done with firewall rules, we can review the complete detail of our new instance on a single page, and here we can click `Launch` button to launch the instance.

 ![Review](10_review.png)

 When we click `Launch`, it will open a pop-up that will require you to select a pre-existing public-private key-pair or create one to connect to our instance securely.
-Once you selected/download the key, you will be able to launch the instance.
+Once you select/download the key, you will be able to launch the instance.

 ![Security Key](11_key.png)